 Otomi Container Platform offers an out-of-the-box enterprise-grade and production-ready solution that acts as an added-value layer on top of Kubernetes and offers a suite of integrated and pre-configured industry-leading open source applications, combined with automation and self-service.

-All the challenges DevOps teams face when deploying and managing applications on Kubernetes are immediately solved.
-DevOps teams will get access to all the monitoring and logging tools they need, can configure alerts to be sent to Slack or Microsoft Teams, configure resource constraints using a simple UI, expose applications securely (with mTLS) in just a couple of minutes and take advantage of all the security features like policy enforcement, image vulnerability scanning, and workload isolation.
+Immediately overcome all the challenges DevOps teams face when deploying and managing applications on Kubernetes.
+DevOps teams will get access to all the monitoring and logging tools they need, can configure alerts to be sent to Slack or Microsoft Teams, configure resource constraints using a simple UI, expose applications securely (with mTLS) in just a couple of minutes and take advantage of all the security features including policy enforcement, image vulnerability scanning, and workload isolation.
 A new DevOps team can be onboarded in a couple of minutes and teams will then get their own space with all the tools they need.